ICT-4361 Homework 2a

 roll()the die, so you can see what happens as you increase the number.

 Remember: You do NOT need to keep track of each roll of the Dice object.
-Only how many times you rolled a 1, how many times you rolled a 2, how many times you rolled a 3, and so forth.
+You need only track how many times you rolled a 1, how many times you rolled a 2, how many times you rolled a 3, and so forth.

 One method shown on the detailed class diagram is